chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

    ```

 1. After the deployment successfully completed.
 To view the automate UI, run the command `chef-automate info`, you will get the `automate_url`.
-  If we want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use below template
+  If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use below template

 - Create a file `a2.fqdn.toml`